In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 2. API keys

-HTTP header of every API call:
+HTTP header of every API request:

 curl --request GET \